Easy-peasy lollipop loop. No dogs allowed.

 Trailhead Info for this Hike

-Description: Small lot.
+Small lot.
 5-6 cars tops.
-If full, do not park on road; come back another time.
+Important: if the lot is full, do not park on road, just come back another time.

 The map below shows the exact topographic location of the trailhead

 Pretty good throughout.
 (It’s close to Woodstock.)
 My network is Verizon.
 YMMV.